marcoalopez/strength_envelopes/README.md

 - [Power-law creep envelopes (part 3)]() (status: TODO)
 - [Estimate a full lithosphere strength envelope](https://nbviewer.jupyter.org/github/marcoalopez/strength_envelopes/blob/master/notebooks/Full_strength_envelope.ipynb?flush_cache=true) (status: TODO)

-## What is Jupyter notebook and how to use it?
+## What is a Jupyter notebook and how to use it?

 A Jupyter notebook is a document that supports mixing executable code ( **Ju**lia, **Pyt**hon, **R**, etc.), equations, visualizations, and narrative text, known as [literate computing](https://osf.io/h9gsd/).
 There are two main options to interact with a Jupyter notebook:

-- Open the notebook locally in your computer, i.e. the notebook is stored on your hard disk.
+- Open the notebook locally on your computer, i.e. the notebook is stored on your hard disk.
 This is the fastest way to open and interact with a notebook and always have access to it.
 This requires, however, installing a Python distribution that includes Jupyter and several Python scientific libraries (see _Requirements & Python installation_ below) and download the notebooks. _A link to download all the notebooks available soon!_
 - Open the notebook on remote servers as a web application (e.g. in [mybinder.org](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/)).
 The process of loading the notebook in this way can be quite slow, depending on its size, but it has the advantage of requiring nothing more than a browser and an internet connection. _More details on this modality coming soon!_

 Lastly, there are exceptional Jupyter notebook video tutorials on the web (others not so much).
 For example, this one here https://www.youtube.com/watch?v=HW29067qVWk